 |Miss E Pezzini||Teacher of MFL|

 |Mrs S Devereux||MFL Learning Mentor|

-At KS4 pupils opting for GCSE languages receive three lessons per week depending upon which option group they are in with the Spanish and French GCSE groups follow the new AQA GCSE course in Year 10 and the Edexcel course in Year 11.Both courses cover 2 academic years.
+At KS4 pupils opting for GCSE languages receive three lessons per week depending upon which option group they are in for Spanish and/or French.
+All GCSE groups follow the new AQA GCSE course in Year 10 and 11 over 2 academic years.

-At KS5 students opting for GCE languages receive 5 lessons per week and follow the Spanish and/ or French Edexcel course in Year 13 and the new AQA course in Year 12.
+At KS5 students opting for GCE languages receive 5 lessons per week and follow the Spanish and/ or French new AQA course.